The Average Cost of Living in Dubai for a Couple

 Foreigners can attain full property ownership exclusively in freehold areas.
 Dubai boasts more than 60 freehold areas, encompassing popular neighbourhoods like Downtown, Dubai Marina, Palm Jumeirah, Business Bay, and others.
 Leasehold areas also exist, allowing foreigners to rent real estate on a long-term basis, for up to 99 years.
 In these instances, foreign tenants do not possess ownership rights.
 Consequently, they may only lease the property to another party with the explicit consent of the property owner, who must be a citizen of the UAE or another Persian Gulf country.
 Nonetheless, leasehold properties tend to be more cost-effective, and lease extensions are generally an option.
 Nevertheless, expatriates typically prefer residing in freehold areas.

-Several factors contribute to real estate prices in Dubai:
+Several factors contribute to real estate prices in Dubai

 • Property Type: Whether it's a studio, a spacious flat, a townhouse, or a villa.